Close

 Research

-I am Co-Director (Co-PI) of the NIHR Global Group on Health System Responses to Violence Against Women with the University of Bristol.
+I was Co-Director (Co-PI) of the NIHR Global Group on Health System Responses to Violence Against Women with the University of Bristol.
 The aim of HERA (Healthcare Responding to Violence and Abuse) is to develop and evaluate health care system and service responses to violence against women that link with community organisations, and ultimately ensure better health outcomes for women and children.
 Specific country studies are led by the University of São Paulo in Brazil, An-Najah National University in Palestine, Kathmandu University in Nepal and the University of Peradeniya in Sri Lanka.
 The World Health Organization is a collaborator and provides additional methodological, technical and policy expertise.
 HERA develop and pilot test locally adapted interventions, conduct economic evaluations and evidence syntheses.
 Currently the Group is developing ways of engaging community (e.g. women’s health and microfinance groups, community health workers) to address stigma and social norms in order to strengthen the health system response.
-HERA work closely with local key stakeholders at all stages of the research to ensure interventions are co-produced.
+HERA works closely with local key stakeholders at all stages of the research to ensure interventions are co-produced.
 Capacity strengthening underpinned by mutual learning among all partners is a key element of HERA’s work which is independently evaluated as part of the programme.

-Other current studies
+Other studies

 Co-investigator on the Gender, Justice and Security UKRI GCRF Hub led by the London School of Economics.
 I work with colleagues on the Methodological Innovation work stream which will innovate how to conceptualise and measure health and inequality and its contributions to peace and security.
 Current global indices and monitoring and evaluation tools do not link long-term peace and security with gender-based violence and health.
 Specifically, the research will develop and test a Women, Peace, Security and Health Index.